ericSJ-dev/Math-Calculator/README.md

 # Description

-This project is a simple calculator where you can perform all 4 basic operations: addition, subtraction, multiplication, and division.
-It was developed using Java and some of the visual functions that the class library JOptionPane provides.
+This project is a simple calculator where you can perform all four basic operations: addition, subtraction, multiplication, and division.
+It was developed using Java and some of the visual functionalities provided by the `JOptionPane` class library.

 Take a look at the code!